 - Enable Use Auto Generation checkbox to publish the multiple coupon codes after saving the rule.

 - Limit the times of using the coupon in the Uses per Coupon and User per Customer.
 Leave them blank if there is no limitation.

-- Uses per Coupon defines the number of times the coupon code is used.
+- Uses per Coupon define the number of times the coupon code is used.

-- Uses per Customers defines the number of times that one coupon code is used by the same customer
+- Uses per Customers define the number of times that one coupon code is used by the same customer

 - If there is a number of cart price rules at the same time, you should set the active time and Priority to manage them better.
 (If you leave the date range empty, the rule will never expire).